 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Antalya experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Antalya experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.8 months, from September 13 to June 8, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around December 24, with an average total accumulation of 5.6 inches.

 The rainless period of the year lasts for 3.2 months, from June 8 to September 13.
-The least rain falls around July 26, with and average total accumulation of 0.1 inches.
+The least rain falls around July 26, with an average total accumulation of 0.1 inches.